preactjs/preact-www/content/en/blog/signal-boosting.md

 We added a couple of optimizations here.
 If the receiving end of a notification has already been notified before, and it hasn't yet had a chance to run, then it won't pass the notification forward.
 This mitigates cascading notification stampedes when the dependency tree fans out or in.
 Plain signals also don't notify their dependents if the signal's value doesn't actually change (e.g. `s.value = s.value`).
 But that's just being polite.

 For effects to be able to schedule themselves there needs to be some sort of a list of scheduled effects.
-We added an dedicated attribute `.nextBatchedEffect` to each Effect object, letting Effect objects do double duty as nodes in a singly-linked scheduling list.
+We added an dedicated attribute `.nextBatchedEffect` to each Effect instance, letting Effect instances do double duty as nodes in a singly-linked scheduling list.
 This reduces memory churn, because scheduling the same effect again and again requires no additional memory allocations or deallocations.

 ### Interlude: Notification Subscriptions vs. GC